-Last.fm associated with each artist and then picked a basic music genre, which could be consistently associated with the specific artist from Wikipedia's list.
-For instance, Last.fm might list an artist as being associated with the genres of folk, singer-songwriter, Americana and folk-rock.
+Next, we identified the genres for each album.
+Using the tags that Last fm associates with each artist (e.g., blues-rock, American, hard-rock, heavy-metal) and Wikipedia's "List of Popular Genres," a research assistant identified one music genre for each album (See Table 2 for more detailed information).
+The research assistant collected all the tags that Last fm associated with each artist and then picked a basic music genre, which could be consistently associated with the specific artist from Wikipedia's list.
+For instance, Last.fm might list an artist as being associated with the genres of folk, singer-songwriter, Americana, and folk-rock.
 In this case, Wikipedia classifies all four of these genres as part of the basic music genre, folk.
 However, in some cases, Last.fm associated artists with multiple music genres.
-For instance, an artist might be tagged as rock, hard-rock, blues-rock and blues.
+For instance, an artist might be tagged as rock, hard-rock, blues-rock, and blues.
 This artist could be associated with either rock or blues, which, according to Wikipedia, are two distinct music genres.
 In these cases, we followed Last.fm's approach, which lists an artist's most important or definitive tag first and the less definitive tags second.
 Hence, the artist imagined above would be considered a rock instead of a blues musician because rock was listed first.
-To test this classification approach's reliability, a second coder manually coded a random sample of 150 artists (about 10 per cent of the total).
-The percent agreement between the two coders was 92.00 per cent.
+To test this classification approach's reliability, a second coder manually coded a random sample of 150 artists (about 10% of the total).
+The percent agreement between the two coders was 92.00%.